-Apply here: How to spend $2.2 Trillion — and rescue economy
+Apply here: How to spend $2.2 trillion — and rescue economy

 And then there is the matter of the president — and questions about whether he’ll want to meddle.

-Trump has already made clear he is more inclined to work with those who earn his favor, including returning the calls of governors who praise him and prioritizing requests for equipment and vital supplies from Republicans he gets along with in states that will be crucial to his reelection, like Florida.
+Trump has already made clear he is more inclined to work with those who earn his favor, including returning the calls of governors who praise him and prioritizing requests for equipment and vital supplies in states that will be crucial to his reelection, like Florida.

+Neil Barofsky, a partner at Jenner & Block who served as the first special inspector general of the 2008 Troubled Asset Relief Program (TARP) program, said the package gives the administration “a ton of discretion,” but it’s too soon to know exactly how much because the programs for distributing funds have yet to be set up.

+“I think it’s unlikely the Treasury Secretary’s going to call up Bank of America and say, ‘Hey, you’ve got to give a loan to this guy,’” Barofsky said, “so the opportunities are more in the design of the program that tilts it toward a particular industry or a subset of an industry.”

-As for Mnuchin, “He has so much authority under the CARES Act that he can determine pretty much any terms that he wants,” said Peter Henning, a law professor at Wayne State University and a former Justice Department attorney.
+Still, Peter Henning, a law professor at Wayne State University and a former Justice Department attorney, said the act was written to give Mnuchin tremendous power.
 “He can negotiate the terms of any loan or loan guarantee, so it’s a much broader authority than back in 2008,” when Congress offered a bailout to banks and automakers during the last financial crisis.

-“Is he going to favor businesses that are friendly to the president?
-I don’t know,” Henning said.
-“He’s got $2.3 trillion to dole out.
-That’s an awful lot of money.”

 The legislation does establish a system of oversight on how companies can use the money that is widely thought to exceed the standards set in 2008-09.
 Borrowers, for instance, must be based in the U.S. and companies cannot repurchase outstanding stock or pay dividends until one year after their borrowing is repaid.
-The legislation also prevents companies from providing raises to executives earning over $425,000 annually.
-And it makes companies ineligible for loans if top Trump administration officials, members of Congress or their families have 20% control of the company or more.
+The legislation also makes companies ineligible for loans if top Trump administration officials, members of Congress or their families have 20% control of the company or more.

 The Treasury Department did not respond to questions about Mnuchin’s role.
-And the White House declined to answer questions about the potential for influence and instead offered a statement trumpeting the bill.

-“Last week, President Trump signed historic legislation that keeps his promise to take care of all Americans, including affected industries and small businesses, in unprecedented ways during this ongoing pandemic.
-His signature ensures that we will emerge from this challenge stronger and with a prosperous and growing economy,” said spokesman Judd Deere.
+The White House declined to answer questions about the potential for influence and instead offered a statement trumpeting the legislation, saying it would “take care of all Americans, including affected industries and small businesses, in unprecedented ways during this ongoing pandemic.”

-“There are limited industries I can deal with — the passenger airlines, the cargo airlines,” Mnuchin said.

-Administration officials indicate that the first major wave of cash to hit the economy will likely come Friday in the form of $349 billion in forgivable loans to small businesses that agree to retain or rehire their workers.
+Administration officials indicate that the first major wave of cash to hit the economy will likely start flowing Friday in the form of $349 billion in forgivable loans, provided on a first-come, first-served basis, to small businesses that agree to retain or rehire their workers.
 That will be followed by cash deposits of $1,200 per person with incomes below $75,000.
 The infusion will depend on banks approving loans at a record pace and an Internal Revenue Service with 20,000 fewer workers than it had a decade ago.

 It will also depend on bank websites not crashing amid a crush of loan applications and checks reaching the proper accounts without the money being garnished for people’s past debts.